-- B23.
-Prior to carrying out any development that could directly or indirectly impact the heritage items identified in condition B22, the Applicant must prepare a Heritage Management Plan for the development to the satisfaction of the Planning Secretary.
-This plan must: - (a) be prepared by suitably qualified and experienced persons whose appointment has been endorsed by the Planning Secretary in writing; - (b) be prepared in consultation with Aboriginal Stakeholders and reviewed by Heritage NSW; - (c) be prepared in accordance with the Code of Practice of Archaeological Investigation of Aboriginal Objects in NSW (DECC 2010), or its latest version; - (d) include a description of the measures that would be implemented for: - (i) protecting the heritage items identified in Table 1 in Appendix 6 or items located outside of the approved development footprint; - (ii) fencing / demarcation (as appropriate) of the identified heritage items prior to carrying out any development that could directly or indirectly impact the identified heritage items; - (iii) salvaging and relocating the heritage items located within the approved development footprint, as identified in Table 2 in Appendix 6; - (iv) a contingency plan and reporting procedure if: - · heritage items outside the development footprint are damaged; - · previously unidentified heritage items are found; or - · Aboriginal skeletal material is discovered; - ensuring workers on site receive suitable heritage inductions prior to carrying out any development on site, and that records are kept of these inductions; - (vi) ongoing consultation with Aboriginal stakeholders during the implementation of the plan; and - (e) include a program to monitor and report on the effectiveness of these measures and any heritage impacts of the project.
+- B23.B27.
+Prior to carrying out any development that could directly or indirectly impact the heritage items identified in condition B26B22, the Applicant must prepare a Heritage Management Plan for the development to the satisfaction of the Planning Secretary.
+This plan must: - (a) be prepared by suitably qualified and experienced persons whose appointment has been endorsed by the Planning Secretary in writing; - (b) be prepared in consultation with Aboriginal Stakeholders and reviewed by Heritage NSW; - (c) be prepared in accordance with the Code of Practice of Archaeological Investigation of Aboriginal Objects in NSW (DECC 2010), or its latest version; - (d) include a description of the measures that would be implemented for: - protecting the heritage items identified in Table 1 Table 4 in Appendix 6 or items located outside of the approved development footprint; - (ii) fencing / demarcation (as appropriate) of the identified heritage items in Table 4 in Appendix 6 or items located within the development footprint prior to carrying out any development that could directly or indirectly impact the identified heritage items; - salvaging and relocating the heritage items located within the approved development footprint, as identified in Table 2 Table 5 in Appendix 6; - (iv) a contingency plan and reporting procedure if: - heritage items outside the development footprint are damaged; - · previously unidentified heritage items are found; or - Aboriginal skeletal material is discovered; - ensuring workers on site receive suitable heritage inductions prior to carrying out any development on site, and that records are kept of these inductions; - (vi) ongoing consultation with Aboriginal stakeholders during the implementation of the plan; and - (e) include a program to monitor and report on the effectiveness of these measures and any heritage impacts of the project.